mnru/hee/README.md

 before certain simple terms can be correctly typed.
 Some terms that pose interesting problems are:

-* `dup apply`, the U-combinator, requires recursive types.
+* `dup unquote`, the U-combinator, requires recursive types.
 This permits general recursion.

 * `dup compose`, because `A (B → B) → A (B → B)` is not sufficiently general.
   This is the type inferred by HM for the analogous lambda calculus expression